a-einstein/WpfShop/README.md

 * Creating a working desktop application for test and demo purpose based on WPF.
 * Manage the code by Git and GitHub.
 Some changes, branches, and merges are deliberately created for this reason.

+#### Prerequisites
+* The application assumes the presence of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md), to which a service connection should be configured.

 #### Notes
 * This is a near equivalent of my [PortableShop](https://github.com/a-einstein/PortableShop).
-* For the time being, the needed data service is hosted on Azure and configured to in this application.
-That means that this code can be build and run right away, if it can make use of an internet connection.
+* For the time being the data service is configured locally.
+It may be made available on Azure again in the future.

 #### Aspects
 * C# + XAML.